Chennithala: Festivals

-St. George Orthodox Valiyapally or Chennithala Valliyapally is an ancient and popular church in Chennithala; it is about 160 years old.
+St. George Orthodox Valiyapally or Chennithala Valliyapally is a church in Chennithala; it is about 160 years old.
 It was dedicated by Geevarghese Gregorios of Parumala (Parumala Thirumeni).

-Chennithala is very near to Parumala Seminary Church, the tomb of the great Geevarghese Gregorios of Parumala.
+Chennithala is near to Parumala Seminary Church, the tomb of the Geevarghese Gregorios of Parumala.

 Chennithala Sidhashramam Pattamudyam:- This festival on April 23 is held in the Chennithala Sidhashram, the first ashram in Chennithala.
 Every year, Pattamudyamaholsam, Annadanam and Kudam pooja are held in Chennithala.